-Investment in financial technologies (FinTech) by venture capital and venture capital has increased steadily since 2008 and has eclipsed $ 9 B. 2013 is shaping up to be an exceptional year for FinTech surpassing the high levels seen in 2012.
+Investment in financial technologies (FinTech) by venture capital and private equity venture capital is has increased steadily since 2008 and has eclipsed $ 9 B. 2013 is shaping up to be an exceptional year for FinTech surpassing the high levels seen in 2012.

 Below is the FinTech investment picture since 2008.
 As shown below, $ 9.03B has been invested in over 1,314 deals in that time period.
 And based on the 2013 rate through June, it looks like 2013 will set a new all-time high for FinTech investment.

 The range is very wide:

 - Capital Markets Technology - Companies that provide tools and platforms to facilitate the buying and selling of financial securities for professional investors.

 - Payments - Companies offering technologies to facilitate payments processing, including reducing processing costs, enabling digital currencies as a viable method of payment and systems for customers to make payments via their mobile phone.

 - Data analysis - Companies that leverage big data for financial matters, such as risk management, fraud detection and credit monitoring.

 - Banking and Corporate Finance - Companies that use technologies to complement or innovate corporate financial practices such as loan origination, mobile banking and accounting for both corporate and traditional banking.

 - Personal Financial Management - Companies that help people manage a wide variety of finances, including stock portfolios, personal budgets and taxes through technology.
 In Spain there are some examples of leading startups such as Fintonic, unience and Impok.